ahmohbati/SecOn/Sguil.md

 * Can pivot to transcript/Wireshark/NetworkMiner by right-clicking the Alert ID field.

-- Pivot to ELSA by right-click an IP address and choosing "ELSA IP Lookup".
+- Pivot to ELSA by right-clicking an IP address and choosing "ELSA IP Lookup".

 * You can change fonts by clicking File --> Change Font.